thompsnm/coding-exercise/README.md

 them along to other parts of the backend.
 That fits the structure of this project well.
-However, one issue with JavaScript in general is that [the JavaScript Number type is a double-precision 64-bit binary format IEEE 754 value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number#number_encoding), which means it has a limit to the precission is somewhere between 15 and 17 digits.
+However, one issue with JavaScript in general is that [the JavaScript Number type is a double-precision 64-bit binary format IEEE 754 value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number#number_encoding), which means number precission is limited to somewhere between 15 and 17 digits.
 The seed data for this project routinely uses 17 digits of precision, so the arithmetic to generate invoice values is typically rounded to 16 digits of precision.
-If the project required that high precision be maintained I would need to find a different language to do those calculations.
+If the project required that high precision be maintained I would need to bring in a different language to do those calculations.